 CP Innovator's Life Science - Students will use a full range of science and engineering practices to make sense of natural phenomena and solve problems that require an understanding of how individual organisms are configured and how these structures function to support life, growth, behavior and reproduction.
+This course can be repeated for credit.

 CP Innovator's Physical Science - Students can use the full range of science and engineering practices to make sense of natural phenomena and solve problems that require understanding structure, properties and interactions of matter.
+This course can be repeated for credit.